Connecting the 6502

 Summary

-I have connected pull-up resistors to input pins that I will not be using, to stop them from floating.
+I have connected pull-up resistors to input pins that I will not be using, to stop them from floating and to protect the RDY pin from potential damage.
 Figure 1 shows the circuit so far.

 6502 vital pins unused pins RDY IRQ NMI SO BE